ShreuChaudhari/Certificate-Verification/README.md

-Certificate Verification System
+***Certificate Verification System***
-Overview
+**Overview**

-The Certificate Verification System is a web-based application designed to verify the authenticity of issued certificates.
-The system allows users to search and validate certificates using a unique certificate ID stored in a database.
-It helps organizations prevent certificate fraud and enables quick verification of issued credentials.
+The Certificate Verification System is a web-based application that allows users to verify the authenticity of issued certificates.
+The system enables verification using a unique certificate ID, which is matched with records stored in a database.

-This project demonstrates how certificate information can be securely stored and verified through a simple web interface.

-Features

-User authentication system
+This project helps organizations ensure that certificates issued by them are genuine and can be easily verified online.
+It reduces the risk of certificate forgery and simplifies the validation process.

+**Features**
+1)User Authentication
+Secure login system for authorized users.

+2)Certificate Verification
-Certificate verification using a unique certificate ID
+Users can verify certificates using a unique certificate ID.

-Secure database storage of certificate details

-Simple and user-friendly interface
+3)Database Integration
+Certificate information is securely stored in a database.

+4)Simple Interface
+Clean and easy-to-use web interface.

+5)Admin Certificate Management
-Admin functionality to add certificate data
+Admin can add and manage certificate records.

-Fast certificate validation

-Tech Stack

-Frontend

-HTML

-CSS

-JavaScript

-Backend

-PHP

-Database

-MySQL

-Tools

-phpMyAdmin

-XAMPP / Localhost server

-Project Structure
+6)Quick Verification
+Instant validation of certificate authenticity.

+**Technology Stack**
+*Frontend*
+1)HTML
+2)CSS
+3)JavaScript

+*Backend*
+1)PHP
+2)Database
+3)MySQL

+*Tools Used*
+1)XAMPP
+2)phpMyAdmin

+**Project Structure**
 Certificate-Verification
 │
 ├── add.php